Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

       [TotalPaid] [float] NULL
       )
       WITH (
-      LOCATION = '/',
+      LOCATION = '/dirstaging/',
-      DATA_SOURCE = [<adlsnycpayroll-yourfirstname-lastintial>_uproject4_dfs_core_windows_net],
+      DATA_SOURCE = [ExtDataSource],
       FILE_FORMAT = [SynapseDelimitedTextFormat]
       )
       GO
         ```
-      the data will be stored in the ‘/’ directory in the blob storage in dirstaging (this was configured when creating
+      the data will be stored in the ‘/’ directory in the blob storage in `dirstaging` (this was configured when creating
       datasource).
 You can change the location as you desire.
 Also, change the DATA_SOURCE value, as applicable to you.
       Note that, `uproject4` is the Data Lake Gen 2 storage name, and `<adlsnycpayroll-yourfirstname-lastintial>` is the
       name of the file system (container).